This is the multi-page printable view of this section. Click here to print.

 • Click the Add Account button.

-• CSP: Choose SCP for Enterprises or SCP for Samsung.
+• CSP: Choose either SCP for Enterprises or SCP for Samsung.

-• Environment: Select the environment this account will belong to (e.g., DEV, STG, PRD, or ETC).
+• Environment: Select the environment to which this account belongs (e.g., DEV, STG, PRD, or ETC).

 • Enter a name to identify this account within CAM.

-• This can be up to 50 characters long.
+• You can enter up to 50 characters.

 • Only English letters and numbers are allowed.